 July 14 Column: Creative Pest Control

-As you probably know, we get plenty of critters in our garden — many of which are certain the garden was planted specifically for them.
+As you probably know, we get plenty of critters in our garden.
+Many of them are certain the garden was planted specifically for them.
 Sometimes, dealing with them means you need to get creative.
 This year, Bill and I have found some new methods that are working pretty well.
-That’s the topic of my column today, which you can find in The Spokesman-Review: Creative garden pest control.
+That’s the topic of my column today, which you can find in The Spokesman-Review: Creative garden pest control. (or you can read it lower in this post)

 I wanted to share a little more information here, just in case it might help you, too. (and you’ll find this week’s “Everyone Can Grow a Garden” video at the bottom of this post)

 In my column, I mentioned the coyote decoys we saw on the docks on Lake Coeur d’Alene.
-The purpose was to keep geese from pooping on the docks and I have to say those coyotes looked quite lifelike.
+The purpose was to keep geese from pooping on the docks.
+I have to say those coyotes looked quite lifelike.

-As soon as we got back home, I did a web search for “coyote decoys” and found one sold by Walmart of all places!
-It cost $65, which I know is a bit of money (and I see they’re now being sold for $80) but it’s made well and boy does it look like a coyote.
+As soon as we got back home, I did a web search for “coyote decoys.”
+I found one sold by Walmart of all places!
+It cost $65, which is a bit of money, but it’s made well and it looks like a coyote.

-We’ve been moving it around our vegetable garden to keep the quail away from the pea patch and cucamelons, and now “Wile E” (as in, Wile E Coyote, LOL) is guarding the blueberry and strawberry patch.
+We’ve been moving it around our vegetable garden to keep the quail away from the pea patch and cucamelons.
+Now “Wile E” (as in, Wile E Coyote, LOL) is guarding the blueberry and strawberry patch.
 It seems to be making a difference.
-Although I have to tell you that every time I walk past the area, Wile E startles me because he looks so lifelike! (remember that you can click on any of these photos to view a larger image)
+I should add that every time I walk past the area, Wile E startles me because he looks so lifelike! (remember that you can click on any of these photos to view a larger image)

-While leading a tour of French gardens recently, we walked past a vegetable garden that had a hawk kite tethered to a pole.
+While leading a tour of French gardens recently, we spotted something interesting.
+There was a vegetable garden that had a hawk kite tethered to a pole.
 You can see what it looked like in the photo at left.

 A light breeze was blowing and that kite really looked like a hawk hovering in the garden.
-I pointed it out to Bill and immediately made a mental note to check into them when we got back to Spokane.
+I pointed it out to Bill and immediately made a mental note to check into them when we got back home.

 Well, I did find one on Amazon that looks remarkably like a red-tailed hawk.
 It cost $19, which seemed reasonable, so we ordered one.
 Bill figured out a way to suspend it over the orchard because the darned robins keep eating our ripening cherries.
-As you can see by the video below, it really looks good… although it’s been quite windy lately, so Mr. Hawk is getting quite the workout!
+As you can see by the video below, it really looks good.
+It’s been quite windy lately, so Mr. Hawk is getting a workout!
 But we are very impressed with it and are so glad we saw it in action in that French garden.

-When I was at the Chelsea Flower Show last year, I stopped by the Agralan vendor booth as I noticed they sold a lot of organic products.
-It’s always good to learn about new methods, right?
+When I was at the Chelsea Flower Show last year, I stopped by the Agralan vendor booth.
+I noticed they sold a lot of organic products and love learning about new methods.

 One of their products really got my attention: fruit tree sleeves (see photo).
-Made from a very fine, but durable, nylon mesh, they are made for covering the branches of cherry trees and other fruits to keep birds, wasps and cherry fruit flies away.
+They’re made from a very fine, but durable, nylon mesh.
+The purpose is for covering the branches of cherry trees and other fruits to keep birds, wasps and cherry fruit flies away.
 Eureka!
 I decided to purchase a package of 5 sleeves.
 Yes, I know our cherry trees have way more than 5 branches, but I really wanted to try them out.

 The sleeves are about 10″ wide by about 36″ long, and are open on each end.
 You slip a sleeve up over a branch and loosely cinch up each end with the draw strings.
 We’ve put them onto the branches on a couple of trees and I think it’s going to work GREAT!
 I’m very excited about this.

-Unfortunately, the fruit tree sleeves are only available in the U.K., although I would guess you could order them and pay them to ship the sleeves to the U.S. But because they’re not available locally, I’m toying with the idea of sewing a few more sleeves using floating row cover instead of the mesh.
+Unfortunately, the fruit tree sleeves are only available in the U.K. Because they’re not available locally, I’m thinking of sewing a few more sleeves using floating row cover instead of the mesh.

 You might also recall that we made a scarecrow named “Digby” a few weeks back (see video).
 That was a fun project and it seems to be helping but some birds aren’t all that worried about him!
-You’ll in the photo that Bill has added a bit of flash tape to Digby’s arms in the hopes of making him a bit more scary.
+Bill has added a bit of flash tape to Digby’s arms to make him a bit more scary.

 The following methods that we also employ are not new to us.
 We’ve been using them for years and they are also helpful: